The Best Way to Store Digital Photos – That Last!

 - M-DISC is the only data storage solution to withstand rigorous testing by the U.S. Department of Defense.

 How to Store Photos with M-DISC

 Step 1: Choose What to Archive.
-Choose which information you want saved for a lifetime.
+Choose which information you want to be saved for a lifetime.
 This won’t be everything; We’re talking about photos, video, music, and a few important documents.

 Step 2: Resist Perfection!
 Don’t wait until everything is perfect.
 Forget about organizing and labeling.
 Just get it archived – as is, or you might lose it forever.

-Once you’ve followed those easy steps your memories will be archived for 1,000 years!
-Just put your M-DISC in your fire-proof safe or burn an extra M-DISC to store at another location to be extra safe.
-Then set a reminder to archive your new photos and media every six months or so.
-No more worries about losing your sweet memories!
+Once you’ve followed those easy steps, your memories will be archived for 1,000 years!
+Just put your M-DISC in your fire-proof safe or burn an extra M-DISC to store at another location for extra security.
+Then, set a reminder on your smartphone calendar to archive new photos and media every six months.
+No more worries about losing those sweet memories!

 How do you store your digital photos?
 Do you worry about losing them?
 Join the conversation in the comments below!

 More Ideas for Making & Keeping Family Memories:

 - DIY Painted Stones to Preserve Your Family Vacation Memories

 - A Summer Time Capsule Printable to Freeze Kids’ Summer Memories